-B. Integration
+Integration

-The use of MIC in the Integration Framework has produced a flexible, extensible, and easy to manage integration between ORMS, the data source, and the GIS system.
+The use of MIC in the Integration Framework has produced a flexible, extensible, and easy to manage integration between decision support tools and the various data system in utilities.
 The approach has proven to achieve almost effortless integration, and reconfiguration.
-Although currently the IF has been used only with the ORMS, we believe that it is capable of supporting the data integration needs of many decision support applications.
+Although currently the IF has been used only with the ORMS, it is capable of supporting the data integration needs of many decision support applications.

-VII.
-FUTURE WORK
+7. FUTURE WORK